 Assumptions and Constraints

-Users will be required to set up a vets.gov login for the initial launch MVP.
-Users will not be able to logon using current eBenefits (DS Logon) account; they will need to create a new vets.gov account.
+Users will be required to set up a Vets.gov login for the initial launch MVP.
+Users will not be able to logon using current eBenefits (DS Logon) account; they will need to create a new Vets.gov account.

-The Benefit Verification letter and Service Verification Letter is now replaced by Benefit Summary because of options added.
+The Benefit Verification letter and Service Verification Letter may be replaced by the Benefit Summary Letters since various Summary sections are duplicates of those 2 letters..

-No changes or consolidation of letters will be done at this time due to insufficient time for user testing.

 Proof of Service is really a Veteran ID card.
 Veteran Identification Card of 2015

 Two (2) letters are generated by Veterans Health Administration (VISTA): Mike Davis is the POC